 For more information, call Georges Sanon at (708) 709-3567 or email firstname.lastname@example.org

-The Military Student Affairs Center provides academic and social support to the military community and their dependents.
+The Office of Military Student Affairs provides academic and social support to the military community and their dependents.
 Highlighting an emphasis on graduation and a successful integration into the college environment.
 At the center, PSC student veterans can study and socialize with fellow veterans and find information about the services available to them at PSC and within the community.

 PSC Student Veterans Club's goal is to facilitate student engagement and build strong relationships for our student success.
 Our club members develop useful teamwork, leadership, and professional skills.
 Finally, to incorporate unity, respect, and togetherness between Prairie State College, its students and those who have volunteered their service.
 Click here to learn more.

 Veterans Benefit Programs: The federal and state governments have several programs available to assist veterans, spouses, and their dependents in paying for college and reaching their educational and vocational goals.
 Programs include: